 But it’s not just actual woodland that makes London a forest; it’s everything else.
-Unlike some other cities – Paris for example – London has a wealth of trees and greenery right in the heart of the metropolis.
+Unlike some other cities – Paris, for example – London has a wealth of trees and greenery right in the heart of the metropolis.
 Think Hyde Park or Regent’s Park for starters.
 Or Hampstead Heath, Richmond Park and Clapham Common further towards the capital’s edges.
-Then there’s the land around estates, private gardens, London’s iconic squares, 900,000 street trees, and raggedy ‘edgelands’ like railway embankments and road verges too.
+Then there’s the land around estates, private gardens, London’s iconic squares, 900,000 street trees, and its raggedy ‘edgelands’ like railway embankments and road verges.
 In fact, a whopping 47 percent of this city is made up of green and blue space.

-The plants that make up London’s urban forest is important.
+The plants that make up London’s urban forest are important.
 Trees soak up pollution: nitrogen oxides, ammonia and sulphur dioxide are absorbed through their leaves, bark and roots (important, for a city that’s swamped by toxic levels of the stuff).
 They’re also prizefighters in the battle to keep global warming at bay, absorbing carbon dioxide and turning it into carbon.
 It’s no wonder that in 2019 there was a six-month campaign leading to 109,077 signing a petition to get the government to discuss restoring nature on a massive scale to help stop the climate breakdown in parliament.
 ‘Rewilding can draw millions of tonnes of CO2 out of the air through restoring and protecting our living systems,’ argued campaigners.

-As we head into the darker, colder months of the year it can be easy to feel like the nature around us has disappeared.
+During the darker, colder months of the year it can be easy to feel like the nature around us has disappeared.
 In fact, the opposite is true.
-November is the start of tree-planting season.
-This year that’s happening across the city thanks to a ballot running as part of National Tree Week, gifting trees to individuals and groups.
-In 2018, the same project led to 90,000 trees being planted around London.
+November is the start of the tree-planting season.
+This year, National Tree Week 2023 will take place from November 23 to December 3 2023, with the aim of planting thousands of trees.
 It’s not the only project.
 There’s Trees for Cities, who plant trees around town.
 In east London, the Tree Musketeers look after Wick Woodland on the Hackney Marshes.
 In January 2021, they managed to plant 101 Japanese flowering cherry trees in eight days and have a nursery for growing trees to plant.

 In fact, each London borough has a department responsible for the trees in its parks and on its streets.
 Some are doing a better job than others.
 ‘We’re always looking for places to plant more trees,’ says Greg Packman, Islington’s senior tree inspector, an urban forester working in London’s most densely populated borough.
 His job involves maintaining existing trees as well as planting new ones.
 As a result, inner-city Islington has managed to build 25 percent tree canopy despite having fewer parks than most boroughs.
 Packman wants residents to play an active role, too.
 ‘More opportunities are needed for the public to get involved with looking after trees,’ he says, ‘if we are serious about increasing the tree canopy.’

-Xanthe Mosley of Street Trees for Living, who plant trees in roadside spots across Lewisham, agrees.
+Xanthe Mosley, of Street Trees for Living, who plant trees in roadside spots across Lewisham, agrees.
 She says: ‘Getting people to water young trees in the summer is our priority.’
 Her organisation finds sponsors and organises volunteers to look after trees.
-Mosley reveals some impressive stats.
-‘Early next year we will plant our thousandth tree in just five years,’ she says.
-‘Next year, we’re focused on planting trees near schools.’
-Street Trees for Living also has an enviable track record when it comes to nurturing saplings: just 5 percent in their care fail, compared to 30 percent of those planted by the council.
+Mosley is retiring in September 2023, but is proud of what they have achieved, Street Trees for Living has an enviable track record when it comes to nurturing saplings: just 5 percent in their care fail, compared to 30 percent of those planted by the council.

 So, remember: from the small patch of green outside your flat to the wild scrub behind your local pub, the splashes of nature across the city add up to a massive, successful ecosystem that’s helping to sustain our lives.
 London’s a forest and it’s time we gave our trees some respect.

-Paul Wood (@thestreettree) is the author of ‘London Is a Forest’ and ‘London’s Street Trees’ and ‘London’s Tree Walks’ He also leads guided tree walks.
+Paul Wood (@thestreettree) is the author of ‘London Is a Forest’, ‘London’s Street Trees’ and ‘London’s Tree Walks’ He also leads guided tree walks.
 He is the co-founder of the Urban Tree Festival and TreeTalk, and the patron of Street Trees for Living.